Shopify/polaris/polaris.shopify.com/content/content/alternative-text.md

 ## Resources

-For more information on coding and alt text standards, visit the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/intro/wcag.php) or [WebAIM Alternative Text Guidelines](https://webaim.org/techniques/alttext/).
-Read some more [considerations when writing alt text](https://ux.shopify.com/considerations-when-writing-alt-text-a9c1985a8204) from our accessibility specialist.
+For detailed guidance on coding and alt text standards, visit the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/intro/wcag.php) or [WebAIM Alternative Text Guidelines](https://webaim.org/techniques/alttext/).
+You can also read some more [considerations when writing alt text](https://ux.shopify.com/considerations-when-writing-alt-text-a9c1985a8204) from our accessibility specialist.

 ## Related components